Working through flu season

-Encourage the employee to have someone pick them up from work or, if the employee is a faculty or staff UPass holder, he/she can take advantage of the Emergency Ride Home program that reimburses 90% of an emergency taxi ride fare.
+Encourage the employee to have someone pick them up from work or, if the employee is a faculty or staff U-PASS holder, the employee can take advantage of the Emergency Ride Home program that reimburses 90% of an emergency taxi or ride hailing service fare.

 What time off options are available to an employee who needs time off work to care for an ill family member with flu-like symptoms?

-Classified and professional staff may use accrued sick or other available accrued time off (vacation, comp time, discretionary leave, personal holiday, or holiday credit) to care for an ill family member.
+Contract covered, classified non-union, and professional staff may use accrued sick or other available accrued time off (vacation, compensatory time, discretionary leave, personal holiday, or holiday credit) to care for an ill family member.
 If an employee does not have enough accrued time off, they will use unpaid time off until returning to work.
 Temporary hourly and students employees may use sick time off.

 Can an employee use time off if their child’s school or child care facility (or a loved one’s elder care facility) is closed unexpectedly?

 Yes.
-Classified and professional staff who must stay home or leave work early as a result of an unplanned closure of a school or child care or eldercare facility may use up to a maximum of three days each of vacation, sick, or leave without pay per calendar year.
-Other time off may be allowed, depending on the terms of the specific employment program.
+Contract covered, classified non-union, and professional staff who must stay home or leave work early as a result of an unplanned closure of a school or child care or eldercare facility may use up to a maximum of three days each of vacation, sick, or unpaid time off per calendar year.
+Other time off may be allowed, depending on the terms of the specific employment program or collective bargaining agreement.